Skip to Main Content

 • Wash your hands or use alcohol-based hand sanitizer before and after handling the thermometer.

-All family members can use the same thermometer if it is cleaned properly.
-Be sure that you clean your hands and disinfect surfaces to avoid spreading germs.
+All family members can use the same thermometer if it is cleaned properly after each use.
+Be sure to clean your hands and disinfect surfaces to avoid spreading germs.